spacer

 Negro Fort slide ticker

-The black and Indian warriors hoisted the Union Jack and fired upon the U.S. gunboats in defiance.
+At the end of a tense standoff lasting several days, Garcon and his men hoisted the Union Jack.
+On July 27, they fired upon the U.S. gunboats in defiance.
 The gunboats fired back.
-Amazingly, the ninth U.S. round -- the first hot round -- penetrated the magazine of the fort, causing a massive explosion.
-Clinch described the scene:
+The ninth U.S. round was heated red hot.
+The cannon ball penetrated the magazine of the fort, causing a massive explosion.
+Clinch described the scene in an account written for the Army & Navy Chronicle:

 "The explosion was awful ....
 In an instant lifeless bodies were stretched upon the plain ... or suspended from the tops of the surrounding pines.
 Here lay an innocent babe, there a helpless mother ....
 The brave soldier was disarmed of his resentment and checked his victorious career, to drop a tear on the distressing scene."
 [More]